dassencio/mapgen/README.md

 ```

 The resulting page can be seen [here](https://htmlpreview.github.io/?https://github.com/dassencio/mapgen/blob/master/examples/largest-eu-capitals/output.html).
-By clicking on a marker, a popup will be displayed showing the city's name as
+Clicking on a marker will open a popup showing its associated city name and
-well as its estimated population.
+estimated population.

 Here are some more interesting examples: